 - Try acupressure and acupuncture: Although it’s still not proven to be effective, some women may find relief in using acupressure or acupuncture.
 Acupressure stimulates certain points on the body with pressure.
 You can buy acupressure bracelets, which may be available at your local pharmacy.
 It is designed to stimulate points on the wrist and is believed to help reduce nausea.
 Acupuncture on the other hand, involves thin needles being inserted at certain pressure points on your body.
 Be sure to seek a professionally trained specialist who has experience dealing with pregnant women.
 You should also always inform your doctor before beginning a new therapy.
 Your doctor may be able to provide you with a a referral.

 What should I tell my doctor?

-What tests pregnant women should know?
+What are the tests that pregnant women should know about?

 Health & Safety

 What should I know about being healthy and safe while pregnant?